#[[IAN says:]] Here is a list of ideas for how to scale up academia:

 The potential impact of academic research

-I have to admit, I really drank the effective altruism cool-aid.
-I go through the motions of critically questioning all the assumptions and inferences of the community (and I don't agree with everything, not by a long shot1), but the core principles are just too obviously good and true for me.
+I have to admit, I kind of drank the effective altruism cool-aid.
+I do critically questioning question all the assumptions and inferences of the community (and I don't agree with everything, not by a long shot1), but the core principles are just too obviously good and true for me.
 This caused a good bit of distress for me since the other love of my life (academia) appears to be everything but effective or altruistic.

 So it was a surprise to read the very positive 80,000 Hours career review on the (potentially) great impact of academic research.
 Here's part of the conclusion: